 Driven by: Walt Hansgen, Bob Veith and Bobby Unser.
 First race: Indianapolis Motor Speedway (R3), 30 May 1964.
 Total of 12 recorded races.

-Driven by: Pedro Rodriguez, Jerry Grant, Arnie Knepper, Gary Congdon, Eddie Johnson, Wally Dallenbach and Chuck Stevenson.
+Driven by: Pedro Rodriguez, Jerry Grant, Eddie Johnson, Gary Congdon, Wally Dallenbach, Chuck Stevenson, Sammy Sessions and Rick Muther.
 First race: Indianapolis Motor Speedway (R3), 31 May 1965.
-Total of 30 recorded races.
+Total of 23 recorded races.

 Originally built in 1964 intended for AJ Foyt but only used by Foyt in testing.
 Taken over by Bob Veith as the #54 for the race.
 Identified by Clymer as the #53 car used by Walt Hansgen in the 1965 "500".
-Likely to be the car then sold to Tassi Vatis and run as the #18 Konstant Hot Spl for Arnie Knepper through the rest of 1965, and remained part of the Vatis stable for the rest of the 1960s.
-In both 1968 and 1969, Vatis's chief mechanic Bill Finley described the team's Indy 500 entries as "new Finley-built Valvoline Specials".
-Exactly when the team stopped using the 1964 Huffakers isn't clear.
+Then sold to Tassi Vatis and run as the #18 Konstant Hot Spl for Arnie Knepper through the rest of 1965.
+Then entered for Gary Congdon in 1966, becoming the Valvoline Special from the Indy 500 onwards.
+Wally Dallenbach took over the drive for 1967 and drove this car in the first three races, but an accident at the Indy 500 meant he had to drive the sister car for the rest of that season.
+His primary car was rebuilt in time for the 1968 season, and he drove it for the majority of that season, again as the #54 Valvoline Spl.
+In 1969, Vatis's chief mechanic Bill Finley again described the team's Indy 500 entries as "new Finley-built Valvoline Specials".
+Exactly how those 1969 cars relate to the 1964-1968 cars is still to be determined.

-Driven by: AJ Foyt, Bob Veith, Walt Hansgen, Gary Congdon and Wally Dallenbach.
+Driven by: AJ Foyt, Bob Veith, Walt Hansgen, Arnie Knepper, Gary Congdon and Wally Dallenbach.
 First race: Indianapolis Motor Speedway (R3), 30 May 1964.
-Total of 12 recorded races.
+Total of 30 recorded races.

 Bill Finley regularly rebuilt the Vatis team cars over the winter break and they often emerged looking very different.
 The 1968 cars were described by Finley as being new, as were the 1969 cars, but Carl Hungness in his 1969 Yearbook (p25) said, "the chassis was originally a Huffaker but Finley, a fine constructor in his own right, re-worked it so much that carries Bill's name".
 Even in 1971, Finley was using Hydrolastic suspension on his cars, which strongly suggests they were still Huffaker chassis or very close copies of them.
 However, at some point in this period an extra car must have been built because Jim Reynard had a 1964 Huffaker at Langhorne in June 1969 and at Trenton in July 1969.
 As there had only been three 1964 Huffakers originally, and the Vita Fresh car had been destroyed at Phoenix, this must have been a car that had passed through the Tassi Vatis team.
 The last time one of the Huffaker-based Finleys was seen was at Phoenix in November 1972, where Johnny Parsons put the car into the wall during practice.